Sorry, no records were found. Please adjust your search criteria and try again.

 Passion for Teaching and Leadership

 With over a decade of experience supporting and teaching children and young people with special educational needs, I have worked across both primary and secondary settings, including SEMH schools and specialist provisions.
-My teaching spans a wide age rangeâfrom younger learners building foundational skills to teenagers developing independence and preparing for life beyond school.
+My teaching spans a wide age range—from younger learners building foundational skills to teenagers developing independence and preparing for life beyond school.

-Currently, I teach young people aged 16â19 with special educational needs, supporting them with English, Functional Skills Maths and helping them gain the confidence and practical skills needed for further education or employment.
-This role has deepened my ability to scaffold learning for older students who may have gaps in their education or a history of disengagement.
+Currently, I teach young people aged 16–19 with special educational needs, supporting them in English, Maths, Functional Skills, Science and History, while helping them build the confidence and practical skills needed for further education or employment.
+This role has deepened my ability to scaffold learning for students who may have gaps in their education or a history of disengagement.

-In addition to teaching, I have led whole-school SEND initiatives as a Primary Leadâtraining staff, mentoring colleagues, and designing inclusive, accessible curricula.
+In addition to teaching, I have led whole-school SEND initiatives as a Primary Lead—training staff, mentoring colleagues, and designing inclusive, accessible curricula.
 This experience has shaped my ability to create structured, nurturing learning environments where every student feels understood, valued, and capable of success.

 I am committed to ongoing professional development, particularly in multi-sensory learning, trauma-informed practice, and emotional regulation strategies.
 By continually evolving my skills, I not only enhance student outcomes but also support colleagues in delivering effective, inclusive teaching across settings.